This site requires a more recent version of Adobe Flash Player to function properly.

 On the other hand, the company has introduced Reserve coffees in over 1,200 regular stores worldwide, to drive additional customer traffic.
 Starbucks now serves Starbucks Reserve coffees in around 136 locations across 10 markets in China and the Asia-Pacific (CAP) region.

 Below are key drivers of Starbucks' value that present opportunities for upside or downside to the current Trefis price estimate for Starbucks:

 Company Owned Stores

 - Company Operated Stores EBITDA Margin :The margins improved to 18.7% in 2010 from 15% in 2009 due to restructuring and store closures.
 However, in 2011, the margins dropped to 17.5%, primarily due to high coffee prices.
 In 2012, they remained relatively stable.
-In 2013, the margins increased to 19.4% as a result of low arabica coffee prices.
-For the first 6 months of 2014, the coffee prices nearly doubled.
-However, improvement in weather conditions in South American countries led to nearly a 40% decline in the prices.
-Experts believe that the coffee prices might shoot up again in 2015, as a result of which long-term margins might decline to 17.0%, and we could see a 15% downside to the Trefis stock price.
+In 2013, the margins increased to 19.4% as a result of low arabica coffee prices, and further to 20.3% in 2014.
+Experts believe that the coffee prices might shoot up again in 2015, due to potential threat by the El-Nino disturbance in African and South American coffee producing nations, as a result of which long-term margins might decline to 17.0%, and we could see a 15% downside to the Trefis stock price.
 However, if arabica coffee prices continue to decline and test new lows, margins may improve to 24.0%, leading to an upside of 7% to the Trefis valuation.

 Starbucks is the world’s leading roaster and retailer of specialty coffee.
 Through its global network of owned and franchised coffee retail outlets, Starbucks offers a wide range of products like high-quality whole bean coffees, freshly brewed coffees, Italian-style espresso beverages, cold blended beverages, food items like sandwiches, premium teas, and coffee making equipment.